QuickenLoans/mcp-logger/README.md

 #### MCP\Logger\RendererInterface

 The `Renderer` is not directly used by consumers of this package.
 The renderer provided to the service will be invoked upon the message and format the message so it can be sent.
-The provided renderer converts a message to an XML string.

 ```php
 use MCP\Logger\Renderer\XmlRenderer;